cstenkamp/MastersThesisText/pandoc_markdown_base/section_algorithm.md

     * Optionally remove HTML-Tags from texts
     * Optionally tokenize sentences (such that n-grams across sentences are not considered)
     * Optionally convert all tokens to lower-case
-    * Optionally remove stopwords\footnote{Grains of salt concerning stopword-lists}
+    * Optionally remove stopwords\footnote{Grains of salt concerning stopword-lists} (Alshaikh2019 just removed too-high-docfreq)
     * Tokenize the words in the texts
-    * Optionally lemmatize\footnote{explain lemmatization} the words in the texts
+    * Optionally lemmatize\footnote{explain lemmatization} the words in the texts (TODO: write about it and that I use HanTa for german etc etc)
     * Optionally remove diacritics\footnote{explain}
     * Optionally remove punctuation
 * The above can be done manually step-by-step mostly based on NLTK tools, or in one step using `sklearn`'s `CountVectorizer`.